SPUR-TECH/Life-Hackers-/README.md

 This leads me perfectly into the next section.

-I would like to say thank you to everyone on Slack and espeacially DAISY_MENTOR and STEPHEN_5P_LEAD they have always been the first to react to any issues and always ready to help I hope they see this mention of them they have been amazing.
+I would like to say thank you to everyone on Slack and especially DAISY_MENTOR and STEPHEN_5P_LEAD they have always been the first to react to any issues and always ready to help I hope they see this mention of them they have been amazing.

-Also a hat tip to my mentor Jack_mentor such a nice guy.
+Also a hat tip to my mentor Jack_mentor such a nice guy and very helpful with how to use Visual Studio Code and adding extensions.

 The videos used are all from Youtube.